Yotsuba wishes you a pleasant journey.

 - Good Burger: "All right, dude, see ya there!"''

 - Shout At the Devil (1976).
-A dying Lee Marvin says this to the German Big Bad (along with a Title Drop), moments before the bomb he placed in the battleship's magazine explodes.
+Dying O'Flynn says a variation of this to the German Big Bad, moments before the bomb he placed in the battleship's magazine explodes.

 - In The Running Man (starring Arnold Schwarzenegger), right in the beginning, while they're in the chopper, one of the cronies tells Richard "I'll see you in hell" before knocking him out.